Mikey Dread: Recording artist

+In 1977, King Tubby encouraged Dread to begin recording after he visited Tubby's studio to cut a jingle over the riddim "Psalm of Dub".
+Tubby persuaded him to expand the jingle into a full-length recording and encouraged him to establish his own record label.
+The resulting "Love the Dread" became the first release on the Dread at the Controls label and reached number seven on the Jamaican charts.

-He also began working as a recording artist, Lee "Scratch" Perry producing his signature tune "Dread at the Controls", also recording for Sonia Pottinger and Joe Gibbs, and performing with the Socialist Roots sound system.
-Inevitably, JBC's conservative management and Campbell clashed, and he quit in protest in 1978, becoming an engineer at the Treasure Isle studio, where he began an association with producer Carlton Patterson.
-They co-produced Dread's own work (e.g. "Barber Saloon") and that of others.
+He subsequently recorded with Lee "Scratch" Perry, who produced his signature tune "Dread at the Controls", and also recorded for Sonia Pottinger and Joe Gibbs and performed with the Socialist Roots sound system.
+JBC's conservative management and Campbell clashed, and he quit in protest in 1978, becoming an engineer at the Treasure Isle studio, where he began an association with producer Carlton Patterson.
+They co-produced Dread's own work (including "Barber Saloon") and that of others.

-By the late 1970s he had started his own DATC label, working with artists such as Edi Fitzroy, Sugar Minott, and Earl Sixteen, as well as producing his own work.
-The label released Dread's albums Evolutionary Rockers (released in the UK as Dread at the Controls), and World War III.
+Through Dread at the Controls, he worked with artists such as Edi Fitzroy, Sugar Minott, and Earl Sixteen, and produced his own work.
+The label released Dread's albums Evolutionary Rockers (released in the UK as Dread at the Controls) and World War III.

-Campbell's music attracted the attention of British punk rockers The Clash, who invited him over to England to tour with them in 1980, going on to produce some of their music.
-Although initially suspicious of the strangers, Campbell soon became friends with the band, producing their "Bankrobber" single and performing on several songs on their 1980 album Sandinista!.
-Campbell also toured with The Clash across Britain, Europe, and the US, gaining many new fans along the way.
-His live contributions to The Clash concerts include featured vocals on Armagideon Time, as captured on the album From Here to Eternity: Live.
+Campbell's music attracted the attention of British punk rock band the Clash, who invited him to England to tour with them in 1980.
+Although initially suspicious of the band, Campbell soon became friends with its members, producing their "Bankrobber" single and performing on several songs on their 1980 album Sandinista!.
+Campbell also toured with the Clash across Britain, Europe, and the US, gaining many new fans along the way.
+His live performances with the band included vocals on "Armagideon Time", as captured on the album From Here to Eternity: Live.
 He studied at the National Broadcasting School in London in 1980 and in 1984 studied advanced recording technology at the North London Polytechnic.

 During the early 1980s he provided vocals for the reggae collective Singers And Players on the album Leaps and Bounds, an album which brought together Prince Far I, Creation Rebel, Headley Bennett, The Congos, Style Scott and The Roots Radics, and was released on Adrian Sherwood's On-U Sound record label.
 Dread produced ten dub tracks for UB40 and toured Europe and Scandinavia as their support artist.